harness/developer-hub/docs/platform/pipelines/pipeline-settings.md

 :::warning

-Please note, these concurrency limits are *account wide* and NOT per pipeline.
+These concurrency limits are *account wide* and NOT per pipeline.

 :::